counterfactual/monorepo/packages/playground-server/README.md

 postgresql://postgres@localhost:5432/postgres
 ```

-If no database is locally running, you can either [install Postgres](https://www.postgresql.org) or if you're already running Docker, simply execute
+If no database is locally running, you can either [install Postgres](https://www.postgresql.org) or if you're already running Docker, in `packages/playground-server` simply execute

 ```
 docker-compose up